JohnCubides/Test.Weelo/README.md

 ## CI/CD
-- In the develop Branch i created a custom continuos integrations (CI) workflow in Github Actions.
+- In the develop Branch i created a custom continuos integrations (CI) and continuos deployment (CD)  workflow in Github Actions.

     This is default white application for ASP.NET Core API development, this workflow Build, test and deploy the API solution.